 Picture the most valuable gemstone.
 Many will imagine a stunning brilliant-cut diamond.
 Others will imagine popular precious gemstones, like rubies or sapphires.
 Some only focus on carat size.
-But the list of most expensive gemstones may surprise you.
+But the list of the most expensive gemstones may surprise you.

 What is a gemstone?
 It’s any mineral that’s valued for its beauty and market value.
 But not all precious gemstones are expensive.

 Featured by some of the best jewelry brands, the most valuable gemstones are stunning.
 But they also have two things in common.
 These precious gems are rare.
 And while many precious gemstones are lab-grown, all of these are natural gemstones.

 Not all of them are commonly used in fine jewelry.
 Some of them are hard to find in a traditional jewelry store.
 Like so many industries, discoveries of precious stones can shake up what is the most expensive.
 But all of these rare gemstones are likely to stay valuable for a long time.